Larry Nance: Personal life

-Nance's son, Larry Nance Jr., played college basketball for Wyoming before being selected with the 27th overall pick in the 2015 NBA draft by the Los Angeles Lakers.
-He played two and a half seasons with the Lakers before being traded to the Cleveland Cavaliers in February 2018.
+Nance's elder son, Larry Nance Jr., played college basketball for Wyoming before being selected in the 1st round of the 2015 NBA draft (with the 27th overall pick) by the Los Angeles Lakers.
+He played two and a half seasons in LA before being traded to the Cleveland Cavaliers in February 2018.
 Nance granted the Cavaliers permission to let his son wear his retired no. 22 jersey.

-Nance's daughter, Casey Nance, played college basketball for Dayton.
-Another son, Pete Nance, played for the Northwestern Wildcats and University of North Carolina Tar Heels for the in college, and was signed by the Cavaliers in January 2024, making him Nance's second son to play for the Cavs, and third member of the Nance family overall.
+Nance's daughter, Casey, played college basketball for Dayton.

+Another son, Pete, played for the Northwestern Wildcats and University of North Carolina Tar Heels, and was signed by the Cavaliers in January 2024, making him Nance's second son to play for the Cavs.

-Nance owns a 1967 "Catch 22" Camaro NHRA drag racer, which his team races on weekends.
+Nance owns a 1967 Camaro NHRA drag racer, "Catch 22", which his team races on weekends.